albertsola/phptest/Test1/README.md

-# Test 1: Property visits grouping
+# Test 1: Grouping data
 Implement a gropuByProperty function that:

 * Accepts an associative array containing the address for each property